-The letter from James deals with many attributes important to Walking in the Way.
+The letter from James deals with many character attributes important to Walking in the Way.
 Its firm conviction is believing in God and faith in His works, as well as the acceptance of his elder brother, Jesus, as Messiah.

 From these foundational faith notions, James delineates relative to the practice and the proper pathway itself.
 Because of the emphasis concerning the practice or discipline, many Christians and others view James as minimizing faith and improperly accentuating works; this assertion would be an incorrect viewpoint, as James clearly directs man toward constructive behavior combined with a unified faith practice.

-His address is intended to instruct from the viewpoint of familiarity, as many of his audience were Jewish.
+The Epistle of James is presented as Torah based, perceived in this letter as character based, but with conversion to Jesus as the Jewish Messiah.
+Torah-based would describe the early church quite well, yet the exalted teachings of Jesus are also included: love before condemnation, mercy is to work with justice, from which true justice is then implemented, with a strong emphasis on treating all persons equally, character attributes that now characterize the Christian church.
+James’ address is intended to instruct from the viewpoint of familiarity, as many of the audience for this letter were Jewish.
 The epistle was written for those converts outside of Palestine.
-Therefore, his writing contains basic teachings found in the five books of Moses.
+Therefore, his writing contains basic teachings found in the five books of Moses and is intended to solidify the church.
 Since the congregation is in its infancy, his speaking is instructional.
 The voice of the text sometimes chastises but at other times encourages.
 James 1.17 mentions, “every perfect gift is from above…” and, “with Him, there is neither variation nor darkness caused by turning.”

-James becomes potent within the Jewish community, it is the Sadducees and Pharisees along with an aroused populous who martyr James in AD 62.
+it is the Sadducees and Pharisees along with an aroused populous who martyr James in AD 62.

 Perseverance